gregorbj/Archive-VisionEval/api/model_system_design.md

 3) It defines all of the functions that implement the submodel.
 4) It includes test code used during module development

-When a binary package is built from the source package, each R script is run; estimation datasets are processed, model parameters are saved, module specifications are saved, functions are parsed into a more efficient form.
+When a binary (installed) package is built from the source package, each R script is run; estimation datasets are processed, model parameters are saved, module specifications are saved, functions are parsed into a more efficient form.
 Following section describe the structure of a module R script in more detail.
 An example of the *AssignTransitService* module script from the *VETransportSupply* package is included in Appendix E.

 By convention, the module script is organized into 4 sections reflecting the list above.
 Following sections 8.1.1 to 8.1.4 explain each module script section in detail.
 Section 8.1.1 explains how model specification and estimation is handled.
 Subsection 8.1.1.1 focuses in on the handling of model estimation data which, in some cases, may use specialized scripts.
 Section 8.1.2 explains how to write module specifications which tell the framework how the module is to be run, what input data are to be processed, what data are to be retrieved from the datastore, and what data are to be saved to the datastore.
 Subsection 8.1.2.1 focuses in on the *OPTIONAL* specification that module developers can use to enable optional model inputs.
 Subsection 8.1.2.2 focues in the the *CALL* specification that enables modules to call other modules to perform calculation services.
 Section 8.1.3 describes how to write a main function and supporting functions to implement a module.
 Section 8.1.4 explains test code that is commonly included in a module to assist the module developer in the module development process.
 Finally, Section 8.1.5 explains a special module named *Initialize* that may be included in a package.
 The purpose of this module is to enable module developers to include specialized input data checks and preparation.